Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ## Problem

+Bionic engineering principles are difficult to integrate in the construction of a micro air vehicle (MAV).
+In order to enhance the performance of technological systems, bionic engineering incorporates biological principles and materials.
+This can be a complex and subtle procedure, requiring an in-depth knowledge of both the biological systems being replicated and the technological requirements of the MAV.

+Multiple variables contribute to the difficulties of incorporating bionic engineering principles into the design of an MAV.
+The necessity to balance the opposing demands of performance, functionality, and durability is one of the key obstacles.
+Due of the fragility and environmental sensitivity of bionic materials and systems, it might be challenging to fit them into an MAV's tough and high-performance design.
+In addition, the integration of bionic systems into an MAV necessitates a high level of technical skill and complex production procedures, which can be time-consuming and costly.

+Implementing bionic engineering principles in the design of an MAV necessitates a cautious and nuanced approach, and it is a substantial task that calls for a combination of technical expertise, ingenuity, and resourcefulness.

 ## Scoping

 For the Scoping of the project we referred to the biomimicry modeling wheel (Fig.1).
 It allowed us to structure our scoping into three distinctive categories: